euphorie/Euphorie/README.rst

 Introduction
 ============

-The euphorie risk assessment tool is based on hierarchical questionnaires.
+The Euphorie risk assessment tool is based on hierarchical questionnaires.
 A questionnaire (or survey) covers all possible risks for a specific sector of industry.